Abraham Lincoln and Jefferson Davis were Brothers

 Samuel divided his time between his wife and his lover.

-was telling Samuel that she was pregnant with his baby when Thomas overheard.
+Nancy was telling Samuel that she was pregnant with his baby when Thomas

+overheard.
 Thomas was hiding behind a tree, watching them.
-Thomas seemed more upset with
+Thomas seemed

 A lawyer named Joseph Davis discovered his father's affair with Nancy Lincoln.
-He knew that if the affair became known, it would destroy his family.
+He knew that if word of the affair got out, it would destroy his family.
 He made certain that the affair would remain unknown to the public.